DivitMittal/firefox-nixCfg/README.md

     homeConfigurations.your-user = home-manager.lib.homeManagerConfiguration {
       pkgs = nixpkgs.legacyPackages.x86_64-linux; # Or your system
       modules = [
-        # Import the module
+        ## Import the module
-        (firefox-nixCfg.homeManagerModules.firefox-nixCfg firefox-nixCfg.inputs)
+        firefox-nixCfg.homeManagerModules.default

-        # Your other modules
+        ## Your other modules
         ./home.nix
       ];
     };